 The cost and coverage will depend on your medical plan and whether you are prescribed a generic.
 The most commonly prescribed UI drug class is muscarinic receptor blocker.
 Three of these medications are generic so they will be much cheaper.
 These are Oxybutynin (Ditropan), Tolterodine (Detrol) and Trospium (Sanctura).

 A holistic assessment by a nurse who has a good understanding of incontinence in older people can identify the cause and enable an appropriate plan of treatment.
-For many individuals this will result in a cure or improvement in their incontinence and help treating bladder dysfunction greatly, which will help both the patient’s and their caretaker’s quality of life.
+For many individuals, this will result in a cure or improvement in their incontinence and help to treat bladder dysfunction greatly, which will help both the patient’s and their caretaker’s quality of life.